 The modern-day workforce is going through its greatest transformation - the digital transformation - for some time and it’s no surprise that some organisations are struggling to keep up with change.

-We’re seeing the Baby Boomer generation fading, continuous technological advancements, and the rise of remote working arrangements.
+We’re seeing the Baby Boomer generation fading, continuous technological advancements, and the rise of remote and hybrid working arrangements.

 What does all of this mean?
 Employer goalposts have changed.